 - Is there waste pooling in your yard?
 Wastewater should drain away from your yard easily, and if it isn’t – your pipes are likely cracked deep underground.

 - Are your wet areas draining slowly?
-Your bathtub draining slower than usual, your kitchen sink clogging or toilet not flushing are all symptoms of a deeper issue.
+Your bathtub draining slower than usual, your kitchen sink clogging or toilet not flushing are all symptoms of a deeper issue in your main sewer drain.

 - Have you noticed cracks in the foundations?
-This may be the reason you’ve decided to renovate in the first place, but if you simply concrete over the issue, it will only continue to grow.
+This may be the reason you’ve decided to renovate in the first place, but if you simply concrete over a slab drain pipe, it will only continue to grow.
 Check your pipes to ensure they aren’t the culprit.

 What to do if you suspect an issue…